spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/create-infrastructure-profile.md

 ## Prerequisites

-- Your Palette account role must have the `clusterProfile.create` permission to create an infrastructure profile.
+- Your Palette account role must have the `clusterProfile.create` permission to create a profile.
 Refer to the [Cluster Profile](../../user-management/palette-rbac/project-scope-roles-permissions.md#cluster-profile-admin) permissions documentation for more information about roles and permissions.

 ## Enablement